 Aireon was created in 2012 to provide real-time global air traffic surveillance anywhere in the world.
-Aireon’s service will use space-qualified Automatic Dependent Surveillance-Broadcast (ADS-B) receivers built into each of the 66 satellites in Iridium NEXT, Iridium’s second-generation satellite constellation, to deliver this transformational capability.
+Aireon’s service uses space-qualified Automatic Dependent Surveillance-Broadcast (ADS-B) receivers built into each of the 66 satellites in Iridium NEXT, Iridium’s second-generation satellite constellation, to deliver this transformational capability.

-Harris will provide 81 ADS-B 1090 Extended Squitter receiver payloads to Aireon.
+Harris was selected to provide 81 ADS-B 1090 Extended Squitter receiver payloads to Aireon.
 The Harris contract represents the largest implementation of a hosted payload solution to date.
-ADS-B receiver payloads will be mounted on each Iridium NEXT satellite to operate independently and perform the air traffic surveillance function separately from the main mission of the spacecraft.
+ADS-B receiver payloads will be mounted on each Iridium satellite to operate independently and perform the air traffic surveillance function separately from the main mission of the spacecraft.
 ADS-B payload power will come from the main satellite bus and it will be designed to work with other sub-systems such as thermal management or communications systems.

-The investment in Aireon by ENAV, the Irish Aviation Authority and Naviair will be made in four tranches between 2014 and 2017 as key milestones are met.
-The financing comes on top of the investments already made by the current joint venture participants, NAV CANADA and Iridium Communications Inc. In 2018, a portion of Iridium’s interest will be redeemed for a payment from Aireon of $120 million to finalize the ownership interests.
-Upon this redemption, NAV CANADA will hold 51 percent of the fully diluted ownership of Aireon, Enav will hold 12.5 percent, and each of IAA and Naviair will hold 6 percent ownership, with 24.5 percent being retained by Iridium.
+The investment in Aireon by ENAV, the Irish Aviation Authority and Naviair will was made in four tranches between 2014 and 2017 as key milestones were met.
+The financing comes on top of the investments already made by the current joint venture participants, NAV CANADA and Iridium Communications Inc.

-NATS, the U.K.’s privatized provider of air traffic control services, has signed a 12-year agreement with Aireon to deploy space-based ADS-B. NATS is a charter ANSP of Aireon, working closely with NAV CANADA and the FAA on the technical and operational development of space-based ADS-B services.
-In this capacity, the three organizations will work on the development of common requirements for the service, including the development of policies, standards and operational procedures.
+NATS, the UK’s privatized provider of air traffic control services, signed a 12-year agreement with Aireon to deploy space-based ADS-B. NATS is a charter ANSP of Aireon, working closely with NAV CANADA and the FAA on the technical and operational development of space-based ADS-B services.
+In this capacity, the three organizations began working on the development of common requirements for the service, including the development of policies, standards and operational procedures.